jedimt/hcicollector/README.md

 ## Acknowledgments

-* This would not have been possible if not for the prior work of cbiebers and jmreicha
+* This would not have been possible if not for the prior work of cblocmart, cbiebers and jmreicha